Janet Gaynor: Later years

 In August 1939, Gaynor married Hollywood costume designer Adrian, with whom she had a son in 1940.
 The couple divided their time between their 250-acre cattle ranch in Anápolis, Brazil, and their homes in New York and California.
 Both were also heavily involved in the fashion and arts community.
 Gaynor returned to acting in the early 1950s with appearances in live television series, including Medallion Theatre, Lux Video Theatre, and General Electric Theater.
 In 1957, she appeared in her final film role as Dick Sargent's mother in the musical comedy Bernardine, starring Pat Boone and Terry Moore.
 In November 1959, she made her stage debut in the play The Midnight Sun in New Haven, Connecticut.
 The play, which Gaynor later called "a disaster", was not well received and closed shortly after its debut.

 Gaynor also became an accomplished oil painter of vegetable and flower still lifes.
 She sold over 200 paintings and had four showings under the Wally Findlay Galleries banner in New York, Chicago, and Palm Beach from 1975 to February 1982.

 In 1980, Gaynor made her Broadway debut as Maude in the stage adaptation of the 1971 film Harold and Maude.
 She received good reviews for her performance, but the play was panned by critics and closed after 21 performances.
-Later that year, she reunited with her Servants' Entrance co-star Lew Ayres to film an episode of the anthology series The Love Boat.
+Later that year, she reunited with her Servants' Entrance and State Fair co-star Lew Ayres to film an episode of the anthology series The Love Boat.
 It was the first television appearance Gaynor had made since the 1950s and was her last screen role.
 In February 1982, she starred in the touring production of On Golden Pond.
 This was her final acting role.